NebulaUI/nebula-css/README.md

 It also ships with a few common and useful abstractions such as the Flag Object.

-Nebula is ultra lightweight with the default settings coming in at a tiny 5kb Gizpped.
-This can potentially be even less if you decided to remove unwanted grid features for example.
+Nebula is ultra lightweight with the default settings coming in at a tiny 6kb Gizpped.
+This can  be reduced even further by switching off features and removing items in the Sass maps.

 [View the demo](http://rbrtsmith.com/nebula-css/demo/)